Duccioo/Gaussian-Mixture-Neural-Network/README.md

    > estimated pdf and the true pdf (you can do that you feel like it, of
    > course!)

+## To do:
+- [ ] do the 4 experiments, changing the number of parameters
+- [ ] check out the differences between the GMM biased and unbiased
+- [ ] Implement the saving plots for the experiments
+- [ ] check the correctness of the ISE score function
+- [ ] maybe implement some options to pass with the command line
+- [ ] maybe implement a gridsearch also for the GMM algorithm

 ## File Structure: